PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 If you're bent on having no colors at all in your window, then choose `Default 1` or `System Default 1`.

-If you want the original PySimpleGUI color scheme of a blue button and everything else gray then you can get that with the theme `Default` or `System Default`.
+If you want the original PySimpleGUI color scheme of a blue button and everything else gray, then you can get that with the theme `Default` or `System Default`.

 ## Theme Functions